Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 Dirty or old oil

 As oil flows through the engine, it picks up heat and other contaminants, making the oil thicken or become too dirty over time.
-Therefore, one routine maintenance to keep up with is changing your oil to ensure you run on clean and less viscous oil.
+Therefore, one routine maintenance item to keep up with is changing your oil to ensure you run on clean, less viscous oil.
 In fact, clean oil is essential for the easy flow of oil from the VVT to the VVT chain and gears.

-However, one can avoid this by changing the oil at the appropriate time, as recommended by your vehicle manufacturer.
-If, however, you’re already in this situation, you can fix this by changing the oil and replacing the filter screen or the solenoid itself.
+However, one can avoid this by changing the oil at the recommended intervals, as specified by your vehicle manufacturer.
+If, however, you’re already in this situation, you can fix it by changing the oil and replacing the filter screen or the solenoid.

 Aging bushings

 VVT solenoids are mounted on rubber bushings.
-These bushings over the years can wear out since they are constantly soaked in oil.
+Over the years, these bushings can wear out because they are constantly soaked in oil.
 Failed rubber bushings can invariably cause the solenoid to move around and stop functioning as it should.

-This is why it is crucial that you also check on the condition of the rubber bushings when repairing or changing a failed VVT solenoid.
+This is why it is crucial that you also check the condition of the rubber bushings when repairing or replacing a failed VVT solenoid.
 And consider replacing these bushings if needed.

-The VVT solenoid connector is attached to the engine’s top from where it functions with the VVT itself.
-However, it only served as a means of transferring power and never should have oil on it.
-With oil on, it surely won’t work as it’s supposed to.
+The VVT solenoid connector is attached to the top of the engine, where it operates with the VVT itself.
+However, it only served as a means of transferring power and should never have had oil on it.
+With oil on, it surely won’t work as intended.

 But as already noted, an oily VVT solenoid connector means a defective VVT solenoid.
 So how do you know your VVT solenoid connector is faulty?